BigLaw to In-House: Complete Career Transition Guide

 Making the Transition Successfully

-For attorneys with M&A and securities backgrounds considering Charlotte, targeting both the major financial institutions and the growing fintech sector makes sense, as this background aligns perfectly with both sectors' needs.
+For attorneys with M&A and securities backgrounds considering Charlotte, targeting both the major financial institutions and the growing fintech sector makes sense, as this background can align well with both sectors' needs.

 Starting networking early is advisable—many in-house positions may be filled through relationships and networking, in addition to posted openings.
 Consider reaching out to BigLaw alumni who've made similar moves, as they often become valuable referral sources.